Afzal7/next-supabase-starter/docs/planning/DESIGN-SPEC-org-scenarios-v1.md

 Why: Guides users to create or join organizations before accessing dependent features

 Acceptance Criteria:
-  Given no active org, When user views dashboard, Then show "Create your first organization" card with icon and description Given no active org, When user tries org-dependent nav, Then show tooltip "Create an organization first" and disable link Given no active org, When user accesses org page URL, Then redirect to dashboard with red banner "Please create or join an organization first"
+  Given no active org, When user views dashboard, Then show card with building icon, title "Create your first organization", description "Start collaborating by creating an organization", primary blue "Create Organization" button, secondary "Join via Invitation" link
+  Given no active org, When user tries org-dependent nav, Then show tooltip "Create an organization first" on hover, link disabled with gray color and no pointer cursor
+  Given no active org, When user accesses org page URL, Then redirect to dashboard with red banner "Please create or join an organization first" and "Create Organization" button
-  Given no active org, When user clicks disabled nav, Then show modal "Organization Required" with create/join options Given org created, When user views dashboard, Then show org overview instead of prompt
+  Given no active org, When user clicks disabled nav, Then show modal "Organization Required" with title "Organization Required", message "This feature requires an active organization.
+Create one to get started.", "Create Organization" button, "Join via Invitation" link
+  Given org created, When user views dashboard, Then show org overview card with org name, description, member count "X members", instead of prompt

 REQ-3: Organization Switching UI
 When user: Has multiple organizations